OPIC-Oxford/localrec/README.md

-# localrec
+# Localized Reconstruction

-Localized Reconstruction using Relion and Bsoft
+Localized reconstruction scripts and pyRelion library.

+It also requires the following software:
+* Relion 1.4
+* Bsoft 1.9.0

+If localized recsontruction is useful in your work, please cite:
+Ilca et al. (2015) Localized reconstruction of subunits from electron cryomicroscopy images of macromolecular complexes.
+Nature Communications 6. doi:10.1038/ncomms9843